 The UAE Insurance Authority (IA) is considering to launch a new stimulus package as part of a series of measures to support the insurance sector amid the COVID-19 crisis.

-The Emirates Insurance Association (EIA) in April submitted 28 requests insurers recommended to be included in the forthcoming stimulus package, which would be introduced to support insurers to counter the fallout from the COVID-19 outbreak, according to Al Roeya.
+The Emirates Insurance Association (EIA) in April submitted 28 requests insurance companies recommended to be included in the forthcoming stimulus package, which would be introduced to support insurance companies to counter the fallout from the COVID-19 outbreak, according to Al-Roya newspaper.

 The report revealed that the IA has approved some of these recommendations to be included in the stimulus package and would coordinate with other relevant authorities to implement other requests.

-Additionally, insurers have demanded to be compensated for their losses resulting from COVID-19 coverage, and have asked for long-term interest-free or low-interest loans.
+Additionally, insurers have demanded to be compensated for their losses resulting from COVID-19 coverage, and have asked for long-term interest-free (or low interest rates) loans.
 They have also asked to be recipients of any stimulus fund the government launches.

-The IA pointed out that it will coordinate with the UAE Central Bank on the possibility of implementing these measures to support the insurance sector to counter the consequences of COVID-19.
+The IA pointed out that it will coordinate with the Central Bank of the UAE on the possibility of implementing these measures to support the insurance sector to counter the consequences of COVID-19.